huskyhehe/accenture-company-ecommerce-app/tasks.md

 - The request should take a single parameter named “query” which will be the text that was entered in the search bar
 - The request will return a Collection of ProductItem which are the matching products for the search.

-## TODO
+## To-Do List
 - [x] Implement the “search” method of the class SearchController
 - [x] The controller should use the “productItemRepository” to interface with the product database
-- [x] By using Test Driven Development, we've already written the specification for how the controller should work.
+- [x] We Use Test Driven Development.
 It's your responsibility to review the tests and implement the controller to the spec.

 ## Tips
 The easiest implementation will be to use the findAll as we are below.
 Then filter using Java string methods such as contains(...), toLowerCase(...), equals(...), etc.